Ombre Brow Pigment Changing Colour In Australian Sun

 Why Ashy Tones Come Up

 When people ask me, “Why do my brows turn grey?” its usually a combination of a few different things.
 It can be how the pigment oxidises over time, the original formula, skin undertone, how deep the pigment is implanted, and just how much the sun wears down the colour.
-And sometimes the warm bits fade first, leaving you with a noticeably blue-grey tone or ombre brows that are starting to go ashy.
+Similar to how some hybrid brows fade to orange or grey, sometimes the warm bits fade first, leaving you with a noticeably blue-grey tone or ombre brows that are starting to go ashy.

 If you’re one of those people who tends to get a bit more pale in the summer, carbon black-heavy formulas can be a bit more prone to healing cooler than you might like.
 But that doesn’t mean you can’t do dark colours at all.
 It just means you need to choose a colour that suits your skin tone, not just the trend.